fortinetdev/terraform-provider-fortimanager/website/docs/index.html.markdown

 ```

-Before using this provider, WebServices access with FortiManager need to be enabled.
-See `Guides->Enabling Web Services` to enable FortiManager WebServices.
+Before using this provider, the permission level for rpc-permit need to be set.
+See `Guides->To Set the Permission Level for RPC-Permit` for details.

 If it is used for testing, you can set `insecure` to "true" and unset `cabundlefile` to quickly set the provider up, for example: